 Remember: you don’t earn Status Credits when redeeming points

 One thing that many new frequent flyer point hobbyists don’t realise is that redeeming those hard-earned points don’t yield any SCs or points for your award flights.
-This is a shame – you are still being loyal to the airline by choosing to redeem your points to them – but is the way the system works.
+This is a shame.
+You are still being loyal to the airline by choosing to redeem your points to them—but is the way the system works.

 Qantas Frequent Flyer Status holds for new parents

 Qantas Silver, Gold, Platinum and Platinum One status holders are eligible to put an 18-month hold on their status when they take a break from travel as a new parent.